File a lawsuit in circuit court in South Carolina, and it will cost you $150. Add another $25 for each motion filed in your suit.

 The other three primary goals for the judicial department next fiscal year, as outlined by Toal in her budget request, include:

 - Increasing the “technology functions and services provided by every court in the state, from the small rural areas to the large, urban regions”;

 - Implementing changes in the “processes and procedures of the trial courts and skill sets of judicial staffing based on the results of the task forces and project efforts of last year”; and

 - Devoting efforts to address the “serious, physical deterioration” of the Supreme Court building and the nearby John C. Calhoun building, which houses the S.C.
-Court of Appeals.
+Court of Appeals and other judicial offices.